 Failure to install the CSC app

-If questions arise with integrating DEP/VPP, or with installing the app and profile after reading through documentation, contact Meraki Support.
-For all other questions related to the Umbrella and Clarity products, contact Umbrella support or TAC for AMP.
+If questions arise with integrating ADE/VPP, or with installing the app and profile after reading through documentation, contact Meraki Support.
+For all other questions related to the Umbrella and Clarity products, contact Umbrella support or TAC for Secure Endpoint.

 CSC App Indicates ‘Not Protected’ or Profile Fails to Install

 If the app indicates not protected after pushing the profile, confirm that the profile was correctly scoped for the device.
 You can also check the client details page and confirm the management profile is correctly installed.